-On the opened page, enter the MAC address of the device from the access point's LAN in the MAC address field.
-To choose a device connected to the access point's LAN at the moment, select the relevant value from the drop-down list (the field will be filled in automatically).
-Then select the Deny value from the Action drop-down list and click the Change button.
+Parameter Description MAC address The MAC address of a device from the LAN of the access point.
+You can enter the MAC address of a device connected to the LAN of the access point at the moment.
+To do this, select the relevant device from the Known IP/MAC addresses drop-down list (the field will be filled in automatically).